BelT26/BelT26/README.md

 - 👋 Hi, I’m Helen @BelT26
 - 👀 I’ve been working in travel all my life and now looking for a complete career change.
 - 🌱 I’m currently studying to become a full stack developer with Code Institute
-- 💞️ I’m new to coding and open to any polite suggestions!
+- 💞️ Interested in JavaScript and Python projects
 - 📫 How to reach me ... via GitHub

 <!---